Your Questions Answered

 The MAT will file a single set of academy financial statements with the EFA and at Companies House.

-15. HOW ARE SCHOOLS WITHIN DOWMAT HELD ACCOUNTABLE?
-WHAT INFORMATION IS LOOKED AT BY DOWMAT IN ORDER TO ENSURE THAT THE SCHOOL REMAINS ON TRACK ACADEMICALLY?
+15. HOW ARE ACADEMIES WITHIN DOWMAT HELD ACCOUNTABLE?
+WHAT INFORMATION IS LOOKED AT BY DOWMAT IN ORDER TO ENSURE THAT THE ACADEMY REMAINS ON TRACK ACADEMICALLY?

 • ALP Reports – based on termly visits / learning walks / book scrutinies / pupil discussions / disucussions with senior / middle leaders